 4th February 2019.
 CPRE has issued an insightful analysis on the need to improve access to our National Parks.
 See the CPRE report, and particularly the link to the detailed maps.
 This has been covered in an interesting article in The Guardian including comments by our VP Colin Speakman.
 The article has generated some interesting letters in The Guardian.

 Everyone is welcome at our events, members and non members - see Upcoming Events for more information.
-Our next event is on Sunday 18 August - a lovely walk around Scar House and Angram reservoirs in Nidderdale - see event entries.
+Our next event on Sat 19 October is a fabulous FREE day finding out about the conservation of our native crayfish in the Dales - with a great talk and two short field visits to crayfish homes!
+Booking essential - see our event entry.
+All welcome including non members.

 There are many ways to Support our Charity and be a Friend of the Dales, to help keep the Dales special and vibrant for years to come.